 PT H2020 Status PT Objective 2027

 Number of Proposals submitted 589 (19%) 1200

 Number of Projects 57 120

 Success Rate (average) 9,68% 11%

-Global overview on budget allocation to PT 17,33 M€ (1,85%) 34 M€ (3,7%)
+Global overview on budget allocation to 17,33 M€ (1,85%) 34 M€

+PT , , , , (3,7%)

-Contribution to the global PT objective of 2.000 M€ 17,33 M€ (0,86%) 34 M€ (1,7%)
+Contribution to the global PT objective of 17,33 M€ 34 M€

+2.000 M€ (0,86%) (1,7%)

-until 11th September 2020
+\until 11th September 2020

 Strengths Weaknesses The number of coordinating proposals and funding have doubled during H2020; Application success rate slightly higher than EU average (PT: 9.68% vs EU: 9.19%) Industry became an active participant in H2020 (22% participation); Increasing critical mass and research potential: number of ERC grantees in SSH has more than doubled during H2020; 80% are from the most junior levels (StG and CoG).
-Small number of PT coordinated projects (4); Low internationalization and competitiveness of SSH research community; SSH researchers seek funding mainly from national sources; Low application levels of SSH scientists to ERC (but it is a global tendency in ERC); SSH with little participation in Widening Actions; R&D Units lack professional structures to support and encourage candidates.
+Small number of PT coordinated projects (4); Low internationalization and competitiveness of SSH research community; SSH researchers seek funding mainly from national sources; Low application levels of SSH scientists to ERC (but it is a global tendency in ERC); SSH with little participation in Widening Actions; R&amp;D Units lack professional structures to support and encourage candidates.
 Opportunities Threats Growing interest of Social Scientists and institutes/research centres in seeking EU funding; Growing interest of industry (including cultural), municipalities and the third sector to combine efforts with academia in seeking EU funding; Contagion effect and best practice exchange: Portuguese great success in Widening actions needs to spill over to SSH; participating more in widening actions will increase networking capacity, and opportunities to form consortia for applying successfully to HE projects.
 Use nationally funding programmes to spot talents and to increase participation levels in HE; Intensify training and awareness activities of SSH research community to apply successfully to HE; Through national funding schemes promote the professionalization of grant application support offices at research institutions.
 Industry and third sector with modest investment in research and innovation and generally unaware of EU funding opportunities in SSH; General belief that applying to European funding is too complex, with low success rates and beyond reach; Research topics for EU Cluster 2 seem too top down and directed, making it difficult for SSH researchers of all SSH areas to apply for funding.
+Underfunding of the SSH at national level impairs its competitive capacity at international level